 Information we may receive about you from other sources.

 WHAT WE DO WITH YOUR INFORMATION

 We will only use your personal information in compliance to applicable data protection legislation including but not limited to General Data Protection Regulation (EU) 2016/679 (“GDPR”) and Health Insurance Portability and Accountability Act (“HIPAA”).

 Most commonly, we will use your personal data in the following circumstances:

 We have set out below, in table format, a description of the ways we plan to use your personal data and the legal basis we rely only to do so.
 We have also identified our legitimate interests where appropriate:

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-This means that the period of time for which we store your personal data may depend on the type of data we hold.
+We will only retain your personal data for as long as necessary to fulfil the purposes for which we have collected it, including for the purposes of satisfying any legal, accounting, contractual, or reporting requirements.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
-For example, we may hold personal data as needed for our accounting or tax compliance purposes for a period of 6 years.
 For more information about our data retention policies please contact us at firstname.lastname@example.org.